solana-labs/ecosystem/projects/usdc.md

 twitter: https://twitter.com/circlepay
 discord: https://discord.com/invite/Q7bKN5y
 ---
+Circle is also the principal operator of USD Coin (USDC), which has become the fastest growing, regulated and fully reserved dollar digital currency.
+USDC now stands at more than 25 billion and has supported about $700 billion in transactions over the past year.
 Crypto traders and developers can now use USDC, one of the most popular stablecoins, on fast, scalable, and cost-effective rails provided by the Solana blockchain.
+Circle helps businesses and developers harness the power of stablecoins for payments and internet commerce worldwide.